Rob--/memoryjs/README.md

   th32ProcessID: 10316 }
   ```

+### Data Type:

 When using the write or read functions, the data type (dataType) parameter can either be a string and be one of the following:

 `"int", "dword", "long", "float", "double", "bool", "boolean", "str", "string"`

 or can reference constants from within the library:

 `memoryjs.INT, memoryjs.DWORD, memoryjs.LONG, memoryjs.FLOAT, memoryjs.DOUBLE, memoryjs.BOOL, memoryjs.BOOLEAN, memoryjs.STR, memoryjs.STRING`

 This is simply used to denote the type of data being read or written.

+### Signature Type:

+When pattern scanning, flags need to be raised for the signature types.
+The signature type parameter needs to be one of the following:

+`0x0` or `memoryjs.NORMAL` which denotes a normal signature.

+`0x1` or `memoryjs.READ` which will read the memory at the address.

+`0x2` or `memoryjs.SUBSTRACT` which will subtract the image base from the address.

+To raise multiple flags, use the bitwise OR operator: `memoryjs.READ | memoryjs.SUBTRACT`.

+---

 #### openProcess(processName[, callback])